kristenphan/acn-arif-webarprototype-UT-thesis/README.md

 <br />

 ## HOW TO DEPLOY THE APPLICATION?
+1. Register a sensor as a Thing and request a device certificate for the sensor in IoT Core console
-1. Create a ```secrets.h``` which defines ```WIFI_SSID``` and ```WIFI_PASSWORD``` (Wifi credentials for the ESP32 to connect to the Wifi), the sensor's device certificate (public and private key) issued by AWS IoT Core when registering the sensor in AWS IoT Core console, and the AWS Root CA public key.
+2. Create a ```secrets.h``` which defines ```WIFI_SSID``` and ```WIFI_PASSWORD``` (Wifi credentials for the ESP32 to connect to the Wifi), ```AWS_CERT_CRT``` and ```AWS_CERT_PRIVATE``` (the sensor's device certificate: public and private key) issued by AWS IoT Core when registering the sensor in AWS IoT Core console, and ``AWS_CERT_CA``` (the AWS Root CA public key).
-2. Use [Arduino IDE](https://www.arduino.cc/en/software/) to compile and upload ```secrets.h``` along with ```./backend/esp32/stream-to-iot.ino``` to the ESP32 microcontroller, allowing the microcontroller to connect to a Wifi network and publish sensor data to AWS IoT Core.
+3. Use [Arduino IDE](https://www.arduino.cc/en/software/) to compile and upload ```secrets.h``` along with ```./backend/esp32/stream-to-iot.ino``` to the ESP32 microcontroller, allowing the microcontroller to connect to a Wifi network and publish sensor data to AWS IoT Core.
 This is because code for the ESP32 is not part of the CI/CD pipeline and needs to be compiled and uploaded to the ESP32 manually.
-3. Create an AWS account and IAM user profile
+4. Create an AWS account and IAM user profile
-4. Attach the following permissions to the user profile - see Appendix A
+5. Attach the following permissions to the user profile - see Appendix A
-5. Create [access key Id and secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for the user profile
+6. Create [access key Id and secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for the user profile
-6. Create an AWS service connection called "aws-sc" as referenced in ```./azure-pipelines.yml``` in Azure DevOps console to allow Azure DevOps to connect to AWS
+7. Create an AWS service connection called "aws-sc" as referenced in ```./azure-pipelines.yml``` in Azure DevOps console to allow Azure DevOps
-7. Push the code to Azure DevOps Repository
+8. Push the code to Azure DevOps Repository
-8. Create a new Pipeline in Azure DevOps Pipelines by referencing ```./azure-pipelines.yml```
+9. Create a new Pipeline in Azure DevOps Pipelines by referencing ```./azure-pipelines.yml```
-9. Run the pipeline manually from Azure DevOps Pipelines console.
+10. Run the pipeline manually from Azure DevOps Pipelines console.
 Or the pipeline is auto triggered with a new commit.
-10. The deployed application runs on all major browsers (best on iOS Safari/ Chrome).
+11. The deployed application can be accessed at the deployed CloudFront distribution endpoint and runs on all major browsers (best on iOS Safari/ Chrome).
 When running the application in a browser, point the device at the image marker.
 An AR dashboard for monitoring the health of houseplant will be rendered as anchored to the image marker.

 ## PROTOTYPE SERVERLESS ARCHITECTURE
 1. Tracking engine: implements image tracking technique by [MindAR](https://hiukim.github.io/mind-ar-js-doc/).
 The image marker can be found in ```./frontend/assets/targets/acn.png```.
 The image marker is compiled using [MindAR's compiler](https://hiukim.github.io/mind-ar-js-doc/quick-start/compile) and can be found in ```./frontend/assets/targets/acn.mind```.